-Bottlenecks call into one of two categories: short- and long-term.
+Bottlenecks occur in all types of business processes.
+They fall into one of two categories: short- and long-term.
 A short-term bottleneck is usually a temporary or circumstantial blocker and doesn’t grow into a more significant problem.
 Example: An employee goes on vacation or a computer is temporarily unavailable due to an update.

 A long-term bottleneck is a systemic blocker that consistently occurs and significantly slows down the progression of workflows over time, leading to more significant issues.
 Example: Business software that keeps crashing and ends up generating a queue.